nci/gsky/install/README.md

 rm -rf postgis-${v}
 ```

 `PostGIS requires GEOS and GDAL (see below for all dependencies).
-Hence it must be installed after GEOS, GDAL and PostGreSQL.`
+Hence it must be installed after GEOS, GDAL and PostgreSQL.`

 ```
 -------------- Dependencies --------------